BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/intro_to_server_side_js.md

 All code needs to run in some sort of environment, which affects the syntax, and options available to you.

-When we are doing DOM Scripting, working with React, or otherwise doing *client-side* coding we are working in the browser's environment
+When we are doing DOM Scripting, working with React, or otherwise doing *client-side* coding we are working in the *browser's environment*

-*Server-side* JavaScript generally runs in a Node environment
+*Server-side* JavaScript generally runs in a *Node environment*

 ---

 # Welcome Back Node!

 If Node.js sounds familiar, that's because we started this course programming in a Node environment!

+Now that we're working on the server we're back in a Node environment!

 ---